★ Accomplishments ★

 - Policy of Incompatible Activities of County Employees

 - Policy regarding Procedures for Maintaining the Integrity of Assessments of Employee-owned Properties

-Creation of Appeals Team
+Created Appeals Team

-Creation of "Decline in Value" Process Improvements
+"Decline in Value" Process Improvements

-The Decline in Value program allows for a temporary reduction in the assessed value of a property when the current market value falls below the current assessed value.
-The proactive review by the Assessor's staff of Decline in Value properties has increased from 1,400 to 38,000 in the last four years.
-Even though the real estate market is improving, approximately 27,000 properties are still in the program.
+The Assessor’s Decline in Value program allows for a temporary reduction in the assessed value of a property when the current market value falls below the current assessed value.
+The program has provided millions of dollars of property tax relief to property owners.

 Assessment Appeals - Preservation of Taxable Value

 The Assessor’s Opinion of Value was successfully defended against major corporations before the Assessment Appeals Board and the courts, resulting in the preservation of billions of dollars in assessed value.

 To improve transparency of the Assessor’s operations, the Assessor's Annual Report was initiated commencing FY 2013-14.
 The Assessor’s Annual Report provides a detailed overview of the Assessment Roll and the Property Tax Process.
 The report is filled with valuable information, statistics and charts for the public, elected officials and business leaders to use as a quick reference tool to obtain a better understanding of the assessment and property tax process.